JorgePe/recordplayer/README.md

 After the initial proof of concept, I've made a few modifications on the original model (but it is still based on PV Productions model):
 - better stability and some vibration dampening
-- improved "platter" with a kind of rubber mat
+- improved platter with a kind of rubber mat
 - longer tonearm with a J-shape and cable guidings
 - an adjustable "headshell" (2 DoF)
-- a very small change on the end of record detection
+- a very small change in the end of record detection
 - a RPM selector (33/45)
 - modified the tonearm stand so it can lock
-- a primitive mechanism to manually adjust the vertical tracking force
+- a gymbal pivot with a primitive mechanism to manually adjust the VTA (vertical tracking angle)
 - a primitive anti-skating solution
-- a "plinth"
+- a plinth

 My code now [will explain it later, the documentation force is not strong on me]:
 - progressively starts and stops the turntable rotation